-3. How Do I Renew a Passport?
+3. How Do I Renew A Passport?

 Surprisingly, you must renew a passport through mail or in-person.
 There is no online method available due to security reasons.
 This is yet another method to plan ahead since mail delivery can be fickle.

-You’ll need to include the following in your mail package:
+You will need to include the following in your mail package:

 - Form DS-82